Looking for information about other Dental Topics?

-One of the key functions performed by baby teeth is acting as placeholders for the set of permanent teeth that will replace them.
+One of the key functions that baby teeth serve is acting as placeholders for the permanent (adult) teeth that will replace them.
+When a baby tooth is lost prematurely, the space it occupied is often “lost” too, which can lead to complications with the eruption of the child’s permanent teeth.

-Here’s an explanation about how losing even a single baby tooth prematurely can result in problems that can be difficult, time-consuming and costly to fix later on in life.
+The following explanation details how losing even a single baby tooth early can result in dental problems that can be difficult, time-consuming, and costly to fix.

-Consider the following scenario centered around a child’s primary second molar.
+Our scenario centers around the loss of a child’s primary second molar.

 How the normal tooth eruption process works. – Deciduous teeth are replaced by permanent ones.